- The Washington Times - Monday, February 16, 2026

 “Enforcing the Talking Filibuster is NOT ‘eliminating’ the filibuster,” he said on social media.
 “It’s just enforcing the Senate’s rules and making Democrats opposed to the SAVE America Act actually *speak* if they want to filibuster.
 If we don’t do this now, we might as well prepare to lose.”

-Mr. Lee’s hardliner allies are on board with the idea, including Sens.
-Ted Cruz of Texas, Ron Johnson of Wisconsin and Rick Scott of Florida.
-But they will have to win over nearly the entire 53-member GOP conference to make the plan work.
+Mr. Lee’s hard-liner allies — including Sens.
+Ted Cruz of Texas, Ron Johnson of Wisconsin and Rick Scott of Florida — are on board with the idea, but they will have to win over nearly the entire 53-member Republican conference to make the plan work.

-“I’m very open to that,” Sen. Josh Hawley, Missouri Republican, said.
+“I’m very open to that,” said Sen. Josh Hawley, Missouri Republican.
 “I’m not sure my colleagues are very enthusiastic about that.”

 Advertisement